eric-robertson/open-combat-typescript/README.md

-## WIP Project
+## Open Combat ECS Engine for Web

-- Currently a basic implementation of an Entity Component Systems 3D game engine in Typescript
+- Currently a implementation of an Entity Component Systems 3D game engine in Typescript

 #### Technologies used